Wakelyns

 Diversifying and making Wakelyns more sustainable has involved a new focus on “short [food] chains”, “enterprise stacking”, and people.

-Short chains means that, rather than trying to crop and sell the raw produce (wheat, flour, fruit, vegetables, etc.) they are often baked and cooked by Henrietta in the Wakelyns Bakery for sale as food to families within our local area and beyond.
+Short chains means that, rather than trying to crop and sell the raw produce (wheat, flour, fruit, vegetables, etc.) they are often baked and cooked by Lindsay and Nicola from Silva Kitchen and Bakery at Wakelyns for sale as food to families within our local area and beyond.

 Another of our short chain stacked enterprises, Adam and Emma from Willow Phoenix use Wakelyns and other willow and hazel in a range of on-site weaving and landscaping projects.